-County officials should continue to monitor completion of annual SHP Training by all employees and elected officials.
+County officials should continue to monitor the completion of annual SHP Training by all employees and should encourage elected officials to complete the training.

-County officials generally agreed with our recommendation and indicated they planned to initiate corrective action.
+County officials generally agreed with our recommendation and have indicated they planned to initiate corrective action.